Patlol/Handy-Web-Server-Backup--HwsB--/README.md

 Acknowledgments
 ----------
-The one who was at the origin of this project: [Yann Dubois](http://www.yann.com/fr/dedie-ovh-sauvegarde-automatisee-ftp-gratuite-06/05/2011.html)
+One whose script gave me the idea for this project: [Yann Dubois](http://www.yann.com/fr/dedie-ovh-sauvegarde-automatisee-ftp-gratuite-06/05/2011.html)

 ---------